Clifford Demarest

-Clifford Demarest (August 12, 1874 – May 13, 1946) was an American composer.
+Clifford Demarest (August 12, 1874 – May 13, 1946) was an American composer and organist.
 He wrote a number of anthems, songs, and part-songs, as well as some pieces for piano and for organ.
 He was early leader of the American Guild of Organists, and from 1911 until his death he served as organist at Church of the Messiah (New York City).

 Biography

 Clifford Demarest was born in Tenafly, New Jersey, which remained his home for his entire life.
 His father, a successful businessman, ran a general store; his mother was a capable musician who played the organ at the local Presbyterian Church.
 Demarest learned music first from her, later studying with the organist R. Huntington Woodman at the Metropolitan College of Music, New York.
 On October 12, 1898, Demarest married Josephine Maugham (b.
 1873); the couple had three children before Josephine died in 1912.
 Demarest then married Annie Maugham, Josephine's twin sister; Annie died in 1934.